meteorlxy/vssue/packages/docs/src/options/README.md

 - __Default__: `` url => `https://cors-anywhere.herokuapp.com/${url}` ``
 - __Details__:

-  Some platforms (e.g. GitHub and Gitee) do not support Implicity Grant, so we have to request the API of the platform to get the access token.
+  Some platforms (e.g. GitHub and Gitee) do not support Implicit Grant, so we have to request the API of the platform to get the access token.

   However, the access token API of the platforms do not support CORS (see [related issue of GitHub](https://github.com/isaacs/github/issues/330)).
 As Vssue is a pure front-end plugin, we have to use a proxy to request access token.